snotskie/ttrpg/site/src/index.md

     ```
     Mechanically, there is no way for a character to lose or replace a Basic Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Basic Abilities is up to you, as the best approach can vary from story to story.

-    However, a suggestion is this: Whenever a player spends Level-ups to gain a new Basic Ability, allow them the opportunity to also replace one of their existing Basic Abilities.
+    However, a suggestion is this: Whenever a player reaches a Level that grants them a new Basic Ability, allow them the opportunity to also replace one of their existing Basic Abilities.
     ```@raw html
     </details>
     ```